 Use your content calendar to structure your blog, hold you accountable to consistent publishing—Google loves fresh content—and make sure that you’re choosing topics that are both related to your brand and important to your audience.

 This starts with finding keywords, which will dictate your blog topics and ensure that your posts are based in good SEO.
 To find keywords, head to Google Adwords Keyword Planner or a free online tool like Ubersuggest and search for topics related to the problems you’re solving.
-Remember: these topics should drive your ideal customer to the blog, so ask yourself: what would our ideal customer be searching for?
+These topics should drive your ideal customer to the blog, so ask yourself: What would our ideal customer be searching for?

-For example, my ideal client is an entrepreneur or small business owner who’s new to social media marketing and content marketing.
-See some of the keywords and paired topics I have in my content plan right now:
+For example, if your ideal client is an entrepreneur or small business owner who’s new to social media marketing and content marketing, these keywords and paired topics could be in your content plan: